Perinatal Counselling Online

 At Kind Mind Psychology, we take a compassionate, warm and nurturing approach toward our client’s difficulties and understand how hard parenting can be but also how rewarding it can be when we are feeling our best.
 Our expert perinatal psychologists will conduct an extensive assessment and tailor a personalised treatment plan and help you every step of the way to reach your treatment goals of being more attuned to your and your baby’s needs.
 Book your online appointment or contact us now.

-Therapy for perinatal issues cost $195/session at Kind Mind Psychology prior to any Medicare or Private Health Insurance rebates.
+Therapy for perinatal issues costs $195/session at Kind Mind Psychology before any Medicare or Private Health Insurance rebates.

 Medicare rebates up to 10 perinatal mental health sessions in a year providing you have a Mental Health Care Plan from your GP or other medical professional.

-Online perinatal therapy is just as effective as face to face sessions and are actually more convenient because you can scheduled them around times which suit you, baby’s sleep times, and in the comfort of your own home.
+Online perinatal therapy is just as effective as face-to-face sessions and is actually more convenient because you can schedule them around times that suit you and, your baby’s sleep times, and in the comfort of your own home.